Horror in the East: Part One – Turning Against the West

 Japan, late on the scene, only had under its control, Taiwan, a few islands in the Pacific, and Korea.
 In 1931, the Japanese army launched an attack on Manchuria.
 At the League of Nations in Geneva the Japanese actions were condemned.
 Japan left the League accusing the Western powers of hypocrisy.
 In Japan, in face of growing economic depression and a sense of the West's double standards, the call was to expand even further and conquer more territory within Asia.
 By 1937 the Japanese army was five times what it had been around 1900.
 Many in the military thought that in an army that had grown so much, to maintain discipline, it was necessary to make the training of recruits more brutal.
 If the soldiers made the smallest mistake they were beaten, with fists or bamboo sticks.
 Recruits were instructed also to hit each other.
 And the Japanese military did not just want to mould their own soldiers but the general population too.
 Japanese who adopted western values were ridiculed, women who rejected a tradition of subservience were attacked.
 Many ordinary Japanese, as well as politicians and businesspeople, now supported the drive toward a bigger empire on the Asian mainland, and the minority who openly opposed military expansion risked assassination.
 Seven prominent Japanese, including two Prime Ministers, were murdered by army officers during the 1930s.
 Seeking to create a giant colony the Imperial army moved in 1937 into eastern China.
 The Chinese were not worthy of the land according to the dominant ideology; they were called bugs, animals, below-human.
 Yoshio Tsuchiya, (Japanese Secret Military Police):" The Chinese were inferior – didn't belong to the human race.
 That was the way we looked at it."
-In December 1937 the Japanese Army reached the then capital of China, Nanking.
+In December 1937 the Japanese Army reached the then capital of China, Nanjing.
 (Film taken by John Magee is shown).
 Men were set on fire, women beaten, bayoneted, raped.
-After Nanking atrocities followed in the Chinese countryside – the Chinese used for bayonet practice.
+After Nanjing atrocities followed in the Chinese countryside – the Chinese used for bayonet practice.
 Yoshio Tsuchiya (imprisoned 1950-56 for war crimes): " The first time you still have a conscience and feel bad, but if you are honoured and given merit and praised, that will be the driving power for the second time – after the second time I didn't feel anything."
 A soldier is asked why he felt no guilt or shame raping and killing women.
 He replies : " Because I was fighting for the emperor.
 He was a god; in the name of the emperor we could do whatever we wanted against the Chinese."
 Meanwhile the god-emperor of Japan spent most of his time secluded behind the walls of his palace.
 Even today opinion is divided among historians as to the extent the emperor knew of the barbaric crimes his soldiers were committing in China. " What is certain is that no evidence has surfaced that he ever attempted to hold his soldiers to account for their vicious conduct in China" Rees's film concludes.